ValentinBUFFA/graylog2-output-syslog/README.md

 # ![Graylog output plugin Syslog](graylog-output-syslog-lucas-minklein-3974.png)

+>[!note]
+> This fork adds a FullMessageSender class annd option to the output.
+> This allows for a fully transparent redirect of messages by simply sending the *full_message* field to the selected destination.
+>
+> The "store full message" option must be enabled for each of the input you want to output.

 Based on the syslog4j library bundled with Graylog.

 This plugin allows you to forward messages from a Graylog server in syslog format.